DavisLaboratory/msImpute/README.md

 **22.03.2025**

 The following changes have been made to function calls:
-- The use of 'group' is now deprecated. msImpute now allows specifying a design matrix (which has to have zero intercept) to accommodate more complex missing value (MV) data generation processes such as LC batch.
+- The use of `group` is now deprecated. msImpute now allows specifying a design matrix (which has to have zero intercept) to accommodate more complex missing value (MV) data generation processes such as LC batch.
 - The new version models log-intensity as a mixture of two normal distributions, one for the MAR and one for the MNAR component.
 The weights of the mixture (equivalent to `a` or `alpha` in the old API) are determined according to a Dirichlet distribution learned from mv patterns, so you no longer need to specify the weights of the two distributions manually.
 - The new version also allows for retaining peptides/proteins with very few measurements (e.g. less than 4) via `relax_min_obs`.
 - In the old API, imputation was set to be deterministic for reproducibility purposes.
-If you wish to keep it stochastic for the lower component of the mixture that corresponds to MNAR distribution (sampling from down-shifted distribution) please set the use_seed argument.
+If you wish to keep it stochastic for the lower component of the mixture that corresponds to MNAR distribution (sampling from down-shifted distribution) please set the `use_seed` argument.

 The following dependencies were removed:
 - reticulate